 Asking them what makes them feel safe comes with a flourish of answers that you should cherish.
 If you know you are fulfilling their needs in this way, you can be sure that they not only feel safe but very loved as well.
 With that comes an unimaginable bond.

 The advantages of open-ended questions are that you are not speaking for your child.
-They are gaining access to, and strongly developing their emotions, feelings, thoughts, and beliefs as well as their understanding of a number of matters.
+They are gaining access to and strongly developing their emotions, feelings, thoughts, and beliefs and understanding several matters.